Node Classification Meets Link Prediction on Knowledge Graphs: Related Work and Motivation

 GNNs have separately been used for link prediction \cite{KBGAT-ACL19, SchlichtkrullKB18, TeruDH20}, but these models cannot jointly tackle both tasks by design.
 Hence, GNNs for node classification are limited to aggregating over \emph{known edges} in the graph, without any attribution for potentially missing edges -- implicitly employing a relational completeness assumption.

-\paragraph{Knowledge graph embedding models.} Knowledge graph embedding (KGE) models represent the entities and relations of a KG using \emph{embeddings}, and apply a \emph{scoring function} to these embeddings to compute likelihood scores for all possible KG facts.
-Then, these models train on all known KG facts to maximise their likelihood score in the embedding space.
+\textbf{Knowledge graph embedding models.} Knowledge graph embedding (KGE) models represent the entities and relations of a KG using \emph{embeddings}, and apply a \emph{scoring function} to these embeddings to compute likelihood scores for all possible KG facts.
+Then, these models train on all known KG facts (as well as negative sampled facts obtained by corrupting fact entities) to maximize their likelihood score in the embedding space.
 KGE models can broadly be classified into three main categories: translational models, bilinear models, and neural models.

 Translational models, such as TransE \cite{TransE-NIPS13} and RotatE \cite{RotatE-ICLR19}, represent entities as points in a low-dimensional space, and relations as translations in this space, such that the score of a binary fact corresponds to the distance between the translated head and its tail.
 This translational approach has also been generalized to spatio-translational models, such as BoxE \cite{BoxE-NeurIPS20}, where the correctness of a fact depends on its representation \emph{position} in the embedding space.
 Bilinear models are based on tensor factorization: they represent entities as vectors, and relations as matrices, such that the bilinear product between entity and relation embeddings yields a plausibility score for a given fact.
 Bilinear models include RESCAL \cite{RESCAL-ICML11}, ComplEx \cite{ComplEx-ICML16} and TuckER \cite{TuckER}.
 Finally, neural models \cite{ConvE-AAAI18,EMLP-NIPS13} use a neural architecture to perform scoring over KG embeddings.